pingcap/docs-tidb-operator/en/volume-snapshot-backup-restore.md

 ![EBS Snapshot restore process design](/media/volume-snapshot-restore-workflow.png)

 1. (The user) creates a TiDB cluster with `spec.recoveryMode:true` configured in the spec.
-   * A TiDB cluster in restore mode is created.
-The PD nodes are started first.
+   * When a TiDB cluster is started in restore mode, the PD nodes are started and no TiKVs are started.
 The user is expected to create a restore job to continue the restore process.

 2. The user creates a restore job.
    * **enter recovery mode**: BR configures the TiDB cluster to run in recovery mode.